Meaning of ‘Beating Around The Bush’

 1. They kept beating around the bush instead of explaining how their parent’s car got a dent.

-2. Rather than giving a direct answer as to why he was late for work, he chose to beat around the bush and avoid the question.
+2. He didn’t give a reason for why he was late for work, rather he chose to beat around the bush and avoid the question.

-3. I’m currently busy, so if there’s something important you need to say, then stop beating around the bush and tell me.
+3. She’s currently busy, so if there’s something important you need to say, then stop beating around the bush and tell me.